Berkeley-CS61B/skeleton-sp16/proj3/spec/proj3.md

 Mac users: `brew install maven`
 Ubuntu users: `sudo apt-get install maven`.

 You can then use the `mvn compile` and `mvn exec:java -Dexec.mainClass="MapServer"` targets to run `MapServer`, after patching your pom.xml to include `src/static` as a sources root.
+Do so by renaming `pom_alternate.xml` to `pom.xml`.
+You can also run the tests with `mvn test`.
 Choosing to work through terminal may slow down your development cycle considerably as you will not have access to the debugger.

 Overview